semoog/web-debugging-challenges/README.md

 * Rules for each challenge are in a README in each challenge folder.
 * To get credit for a fix you must document it in the fixes.txt file
     * You must include what the bug was, what steps you took to find the bug, how you solved it.
-* Final solution should be sumitted via pull request back to the master repo.
+* Final solution should be submitted via pull request back to the master repo.

 ### Scoring

 * To win, all bugs must be found, solved and documented.
 * In the case of no one finishing, the winner will be the developer with the most bugs fixed and documented before the hour is up.
 * In the case of a tie, the winner will be determined by who has the best documentation in their fixes.txt files.